Glossary

 Arlo lives in the channels you already use: iMessage and SMS, Slack, Microsoft Teams, and live phone calls.
 There's no separate app to learn.
 It keeps persistent memory and sends a morning briefing of what changed.
 It connects to Slack, Gmail, Notion, Linear, GitHub, and 3,000+ other tools, and for software with no API, it logs in once in a secure browser session and operates it directly.

 Because Arlo actually acts, governance is part of the design.
 Connections resolve through policy before each run, sends and tool writes can wait for a reviewer you choose, and every tool call, source, and approval lands in a full audit trace.
-The Team plan is usage-based; the Business plan adds admin policy, roles, SSO, and audit export.
+Arlo runs on prepaid credits — 400 credits per $1 at every amount, from a $50 minimum, and they last twelve months; admin policy, roles, SSO, and audit export are available on request.
 It tends to land best with founders, realtors, and sales teams who run their day from their messages and the phone.

 Try Arlo